microsoft/openjdk-proposals/deprecate_32_bit/Deprecate_32-bit_Proposal_JEP.md

 ---------

 1. It is not a goal of this JEP to change the status of the affected port in any prior release.
 The earliest release to which this JEP could be targeted is JDK 21.
+1. It is not a goal of this JEP to deprecate any other 32-bit port.

 Description
 -----------